GT200: Mexico

 On 21 October 2011, double blind tests were finally performed in México to assess the efficacy of the GT200 detector.
 The results of this test were to be presented as a proof in an ongoing judicial process.
 Although the judge has not yet resolved the case (October 2012), El Universal, a major Mexican newspaper, published a detailed account of the results.
 The test was conducted by two physicists, members of the Mexican Academy of Science, and several military men and policemen participated, including two certified expert operators of the GT200.
 More than 1600 amphetamine capsules and four bullets were hidden in one of eight cardboard boxes distributed on a large abandoned ballroom.
 In a first stage the substances were hidden in plain view of all the participants and the GT200 was 100% successful (four successes in four tries).
 However, the second stage was double blind, and only three searches succeeded out of twenty tries, a result consistent with chance but not with any useful effectiveness.
 Thus, it was demonstrated that the GT200 yields reliable results only when the operator knows beforehand where the substance is hidden, but is otherwise useless.

 The El Paso Times reported on 24 October 2011 that the Mexican army turned down an offer from the Mexican Association for the Sciences to help test the effectiveness of the GT200.
 In a written response, the Mexican army stated that their contract with the GT200 supplier prevents them from accepting the offer.

-On 5 June 2012 the Mexican Congress approved a declaration exhorting the President to collect from the scientific community and to analyse all opinions and evidence on the effectiveness of the GT200 as a molecular detector, with the help of his Science Council.
+On 5 June 2012 the Mexican Congress approved a declaration exhorting the President to collect from the scientific community and to analyze all opinions and evidence on the effectiveness of the GT200 as a molecular detector, with the help of his Science Council.
 It may be interesting to note that to this date (Aug.9, 2012), after five and a half years of his presidency, president Calderón had never met with his Science Council.

 On 29 August 2012, the Supreme Court of Justice announced that it would review a case involving the GT200.
 It seems that two young men were accused of dealing with cocaine.
 The judge disregarded the case stating that there was no scientific evidence proving the usefulness of the GT200.
 The Attorney General appealed this decision and the Supreme Court stepped in.